 How the racial-tiebreaker case began

-Today's U.S. Supreme Court ruling culminates a case that was first filed almost seven years ago.
+The U.S. Supreme Court on Thursday struck down Seattle Public Schools' use of race as a deciding factor in assigning students to schools.
+The ruling culminates a case that was filed almost seven years ago.

 Q: How did the tiebreaker work?